roshnihande/Docker-kubernetes/README.md

-Fibonacci App Deployment with Docker:-
+Fibonacci Calculator Deployment with Docker:-

-Overview This repository demonstrates the deployment of a Fibonacci app using Docker with multiple containers.
-The Fibonacci app calculates the Fibonacci value for a given index through a complex architecture involving multiple services.
+Overview:- This repository demonstrates the deployment of a Fibonacci Calculatore using Docker with multiple containers.
+The Fibonacci calculates the Fibonacci value for a given index through a complex architecture involving multiple services.

 Architecture:-